Written By: DiveThru Team

 It’s no secret that we’re all feeling like our world is turned entirely upside down right now.
-There’s the daily stuff keeping us busy — school, work, family, and friends — and the scarier/bigger stuff like living in a panorama and still heating up our climate.
+There’s the daily stuff keeping us busy — school, work, family, and friends — and the scarier/bigger stuff like inflation, cost of living, war, the ongoing climate crisis, you name it.
 It’s hard to escape those constant feelings of fear and anxiety about everything that’s going on.
 So how do we unwind and rest??
 Well, with a practice that has actually been around for years and years!
 This article is a little intro to mindfulness for beginners — for anyone who just wants to feel better, really.

 You may have seen the term mindfulness trending on Instagram and TikTok.
 It has become an increasingly popular approach for many individuals to alleviate stress, anxiety, and depression!
 It is so beneficial for mental health and it’s an approach included in various current psychotherapies.